catfoostudio/tandem-repeats/README.md

 You need **jQuery** to run two functions in `app/tandem.js`.

-[jQuery](https://jquery.com/download/)  This link will take you to download and how to install jQuery.
+If you want to test/demo this project only I provide the jQuery in `lib/jquery` folder.
+You don't need to install jQuery to run test.

-Demo provided jQuery in `lib/jquery` folder.
-You don't need to install jQuery again to run.
+[jQuery](https://jquery.com/download/)  This link will take you to download and install jQuery.

 ### Installation